Leadership

 Prior to joining Renaissance, John served as Vice President of Human Resources for 18 years at Aon, where he most recently led human resources support for the firm’s innovation portfolio in the New Ventures Group to deliver new sources of value for clients globally.
 This included the integration of CoverWallet, the leading digital insurance platform for small and medium-sized businesses in the U.S. Additionally, he led human resources for Aon’s global Data & Analytics Services and Affinity businesses.

-Previously, Seth served in various leadership roles at Renaissance on both the Product Management and Business Planning & Analysis teams.
+Seth has served in various leadership roles at Renaissance on both the Product Management and Business Planning & Analysis teams.
 Before that, he led consulting projects for clients across various industries at Oliver Wyman, the strategy consulting division of professional services firm Marsh McLennan.
 Seth graduated magna cum laude from Princeton University.

 Oscar Miniet